mieky/timepie/README.md

 A pie-shaped timer!

+Features:
+- set custom duration
+- nicely visualize the remaining time
+- beep when done

-Hopefully one day useful as a presentation timer, e.g. for those fine people presenting at [Webbisauna](http://www.webbisauna.fi/).
+Potentially useful as an egg timer when cooking an omelette, or as a presentation for events such as [Webbisauna](http://www.webbisauna.fi/).

 ![Screenshot](https://github.com/mieky/timepie/raw/master/screenshot.png)